 When & How to Fish

 The San Juan can either be waded or floated, and fished year-round.
-When wading, be sure to have warm neoprenes and slip-resistant boots (felt and/or cleats).
+When wading, be sure to have breathable waders with warm base layers and slip-resistant boots (felt and/or cleats).
 During run-off in May and June, the channel braids can be waded in addition to other areas which are wadeable throughout the year.
 Wading is made convenient by the numerous parking areas close to the river and the fact that the land is public.
 If you prefer floating, you can take a 14-mile trip down to the town of Blanco.
+Most do the three mile Quality Waters float—it is very popular.
 Trout feed regularly on leeches and other aquatic worms — hence the famous San Juan Worm pattern and the popularity of leech and Wooly Bugger imitations.
 Trout eggs can also be successful in late fall and winter.
 More traditional hatching insects abound as well (mayflies, caddisflies, and particularly midges, which are important year-round).
 Hatches to consider fishing are Blue-Winged Olives (spring and fall), Pale Morning Duns (summer to early fall), and Caddisflies (scattered).
 Wet fly fishing is outstanding, but numerous hatches also provide excellent surface fishing.

 Introducing The Animas River

-The Animas is a stunning, free-flowing river that tumbles its way through Durango Colorado before heading into New Mexico and merging with the San Juan .
-The Animas has been designated Gold Metal status by the state of Colorado and this four miles of river flows right through Durango.
+The Animas is a stunning, free-flowing river that tumbles its way through Durango, Colorado before heading into New Mexico and merging with the San Juan .
+The Animas has been designated Gold Medal status by the state of Colorado and this four miles of river flows right through Durango.
+The Gold Medal section runs from the 160 bridge at the Doubletree down to the River Road Bridge behind Home Depot.
 Rivers in the state only earn this status by high numbers of quality trout.
 There is public access in Durango and just south on the Southern Ute Reservation.
 A separate fishing license is required to fish on the Ute Reservation.
+You can purchase the Ute License at Duranglers or in Ignacio at the Sky Ute Casio or Thriftway.

 Animas River and Trout Season